Special Care in Dentistry

 Case Report Content

 Case reports should be concise and do not need to be as formally structured as scientific articles.
 Include a brief introduction presenting a critical literature review and a statement of the clinical implications of the case.
-The case description should include: personal history of the subject, socioeconomic data, health/medications history, extra-oral and intra-oral examination findings; differential diagnosis; treatment options; final treatment plan and follow-up data for a minimum of 6 months.
+The case description should include: personal history of the subject, socioeconomic data, health/medications history, extra-oral and intra-oral examination findings; differential diagnosis; treatment options; final treatment plan.
 Relevant techniques, results and data obtained should be presented.
 A brief discussion should reinforce the clinical implications of the case report and discuss any unique findings and insights gained, which makes this patient or patients different from any patients previously reported.

 Ethics in Science